Saudi Arabia hikes July crude prices surprisingly high for Asia buyers

 The official selling price (OSP) for July-loading Arab Light to Asia was hiked by $2.1 a barrel from June to $6.5 a barrel over Oman/Dubai quotes, just off an all-time-high recorded in May.

-That was much higher than market forecasts of an increase between $1 and $1.5.
+That was much higher than most market forecasts for an increase around $1.5.
+Only one respondent of six in a Reuters poll had predicted a jump of $2.

 "The price jump is unexpected, especially the Arab Light.
 We are puzzled by the decision," said an Asian oil trader.